topbitdu/unidom-common/ROADMAP.md

 ## v1.0
 1. Improve the Model Extension concern to check the column type
 2. Improve the Model Extension concern to support the Keyword Arguments

+## v1.0.1
+1. Improve the Ruby Gem Specification to support Rails v5.0